xgui4/Xgui4-Utils/README.md

 An groups of utils made in rust for the coossmic desktop environnement

+## Disclairmer

+This app is a simple project of a Rust noob ... and this is the very first version so nothing is in the project (at least the GUI) that is usable

+## HERE is the information from the template (i didn't write thoses)

 ## Installation

 A [justfile](./justfile) is included by default for the [casey/just][just] command runner.